typesafehub/conductr-doc/src/main/play-doc/operation/Licensing.md

 ### Updating your License

 If you need to update the license on an already licensed cluster you can do so using the `--force` command switch.
 This is useful when you want to change the license to a different user or when your license is close to expiring.
-Enter `conduct load-license --offline` and the command line and then follow the prompts to load a new license.
+Enter `conduct load-license --force` and the command line and then follow the prompts to load a new license.

 ## Automate Licensing at Startup